psaikido/hugle.uk/content/suttas/sn2/170-skeleton.md

 ---
-title: "SN 46.57 Meditate on a Skeleton"
-bannerTitle: "Saṁyutta Nikāya II"
-layout: default
-subnav: suttas-sn2
+bannerTitle: Pali Canon Anthology
+title: Skeleton
+type: suttas/sn2
 ---

+#### "SN 46.57 Meditate on a Skeleton"

 The Buddha explains how it is of great fruit and benefit to meditate on a skeleton.